 Who’s responsible for a flat tire?

 If a guest gets a flat tire during a trip, they may be responsible for the cost to repair or replace it.
 Flat tires that occur because a guest accidentally damaged the tire or because of vandalism are unfortunate.
 But guests are responsible for the damage costs because they’re responsible for the vehicle during the booked period.
-However, guests who choose the Premier protection plan offered through Turo never pay flat tire costs regardless of circumstances.
+However, guests who choose the Premier protection plan offered through Turo never pay flat tire costs, regardless of circumstances.

-If, on the other hand, a flat tire is caused by host neglect or poor maintenance, the host would be responsible for the damage costs.
+If a flat tire is caused by host neglect or poor maintenance, the host would be responsible for the damage costs.
 Hosts bear the cost of tire replacement or repair if it’s professionally documented that the flat resulted from:

 - a defect